emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The max allowed memory size before killing the log handler.
+The maximum allowed memory usage, upon exceeding which the log handler will be terminated.

-Log overload protection parameter.
-This is the maximum memory size that the handler process is allowed to use.
-If the handler grows larger than this, the process is terminated.
+This is a log overload protection parameter.
+It defines the maximum memory size the handler process is allowed to use.
+If the memory usage exceeds this value, the process will be terminated.

 ### log.overload_kill_restart_after